zachhannum/mkdocs-autolinks-plugin/README.md

 This plugin is a fork of https://github.com/zachhannum/mkdocs-autolinks-plugin.

 This version adds support POSIX paths introduced in MkDocs 1.4.0.

+Original version of Autolinks 0.6.0 was not compatible with MkDocs 1.4.0 under Windows.

 ## Setup